This is a guest post from award-winning UK life insurance broker; Reassured.

 Decreasing life insurance is typically the cheapest form of life insurance.
 (Great for parents who have better things to spend our money on).

-This is because the risk to the insurer reduces over time as the value of the sum assured reduces over the term of the policy.
+This is because the insurer’s risk reduces over time as the value of the sum assured reduces over the term of the policy.

 As a result, it is ideal for covering the outstanding balance of a repayment mortgage as it can be set to decline at the same rate as your outstanding balance.